peterhinch/micropython-async/v3/as_demos/monitor/README.md

 (~80μs) pulse will occur on the Pico pin.
 If `True` is passed, the pin will go high until `False` is passed.

-The closure should be instantiated once only.
-If instantiated in a loop the ident will fail the check on re-use.
+The closure should be instantiated once only in the outermost scope.
 ```python
 trig = monitor.trigger(10)  # Associate trig with ident 10.